Princesses of Uganda

 This post is also available in: Italiano

 Travelling through Africa, I came across village markets more than once.
 As in all African markets, you can find everything there: live and dead animals, fruit, vegetables, all sorts of equipment and even clothing.
-This clothing is second-hand, except for the Chinese, and very often comes from Europe and the United States.
+This clothing, if it is not of Chinese origin, is obviously second-hand, and very often comes from Europe and the United States.

-Lately, walking through the streets of Uganda, I passed mothers with little girls dressed as princesses, fairies, and Cinderella, and I wondered: “How come they dressed their daughters in such clothes?
+Lately, walking the streets of Uganda, I have been passing mothers with little girls dressed as princesses, fairies, Cinderella, and I wondered, “How come they dressed their daughters in such clothes?
 Was there a celebration?”.

 A few days later, talking to locals at the market, I found the answer: among the many second-hand clothes arriving were children’s carnival costumes.
 These kinds of clothes are not of great value to local traders and are sold at a lower price.
 Due to the fast growth of children and sometimes precarious economic conditions, in most cases children have very few clothes.
 In fact, they often only own what they have on, i.e. oversized clothes that have to fit for months to come.